anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar MUST reply to the Registrar-Agent with the Enroll-Response (Enroll-Resp) as defined in {{er_artifact}} in the body of an HTTP 200 OK response.
 In the response header, the Content-Type field MUST be set to `application/pkcs7-mime`.

-If the domain registrar is unable to return the Enroll-Resp, it MUST respond with an HTTP server error status code to the Registrar-Agent.
+If the domain registrar is unable to return the Enroll-Resp, it responds with an HTTP server error status code to the Registrar-Agent.
-The following server error status codes SHOULD be used:
+The following server error status codes can be used:

 * 500 Internal Server Error: if the Key Infrastructure response is valid, but the registrar still failed to return the Enroll-Resp, e.g., due to missing configuration or a program failure.
 * 502 Bad Gateway: if the registrar received an invalid response from the Key Infrastructure.